Canning Bridge Activity Centre Plan

 Over the life of the plan there will be reviews and changes that might occur to respond to future community needs.

 The CBACP has been in operation now for a few years and the City of South Perth is proactively undertaking a review to make sure that the Plan is operating in accordance with its goals and objectives.
-The review will take place from February to April 2019.
+The current review has been taking place since February 2019.

 In addition to the City’s normal development application (DA) assessment process, there is a Design Review Panel (DRP) exclusive to the centre, which is a group of professionals consisting of Architects, Urban Planners and Landscape Architects.